 - evidence from certain government-funded language training programs.

 Did You Fail Your Citizenship Test?

-> If you do not pass the written test you will be scheduled for a second test.
-If you do not pass the second test, you will be send a notice telling you to appear for an interview with a citizenship judge.
+If you do not pass the written test, you will be scheduled for a second test.
+If you do not pass the second test, you will be sent a notice telling you to appear for an interview with a citizenship judge.
 This will be an oral interview.
 During the oral interview, the judge may:

-> - test your knowledge of Canada and the responsibilities and privileges of citizenship,
+- test your knowledge of Canada and the responsibilities and privileges of citizenship,

 - ask questions about your residency in Canada and/or

 - assess if you have adequate knowledge of English or French.